svanderburg/nijs/README.md

 manager can be used.

-In order to be able to use the `nijsFunProxy` function from Nix expressions, it would be useful to add the following value to the `NIX_PATH` environment variable in your shell's profile, e.g. `~/.profile`:
+In order to be able to use the `nijsFunProxy` function from Nix expressions, it is helpful to add the following value to the `NIX_PATH` environment variable in your shell's profile, e.g. `~/.profile`:

     $ export NIX_PATH=$NIX_PATH:nijs=/path/to/nijs/lib